 I am running again for the U.S. House of Representatives.
 During my three terms serving the good people of New Hampshire's First District, I never forgot that public office is a public trust.

-Even before my time in Congress, I spent my professional life serving others.
-Although I had never run for a public office before, I ran for Congress after I volunteered in New Orleans during the Katrina disaster.
-I knew President Bush and his political allies had failed America in so many ways, and that was not acceptable to me.
-I wanted to provide honest service to the people.
+Before Congress, I spent my professional life serving others.
+Although I hadn't run for office before, I ran for Congress after I volunteered in New Orleans during Katrina and saw the poor federal response to disaster.

 I was honored to be the first woman elected to federal office from NH, and I kept my promise to serve the rest of us.
 I worked hard to pass legislation to help troops and veterans, families, small business owners, working men and women, senior citizens, and students.
 I'm running again because I have the experience, the competence, and the integrity to serve the rest of us and to fight against special interests.
 I run a grassroots campaign and I have never accepted corporate PAC and DC lobbyist money.

 We need to make higher education affordable.
 I want more and better paying jobs, and to keep jobs here by helping businesses make it in America.
 It's time to invest in our people again.
 I support investing in medical research, infrastructure, clean air, safe drinking water, good schools, and safe communities.
 People struggling with addiction or mental illness and their families also need help.
 Veterans and senior citizens deserve the benefits they earned.
 Let's reduce our debt without dismantling essential programs and services by fixing our rigged tax code, improving oversight, being efficient, and attacking waste and fraud.